Library Research News: June edition

 - Open Access and Publishing

-- Responsible Use of GenAI in Research
+- Responsible Use of genAI in Research

 Want to brush up on your Copyright skills?
 Complete the Copyright & your research self-paced learning module.